 My favorite feature of the Flatiron is the finger choil.
 It’s large and in charge, and it’s awesome when you need to choke up on the knife for better control.
 It’s also deep enough that it ought to keep your finger from sliding onto the blade edge.
 That and it just feels good to hold.

-The Gerber Flatiron retails for $37.
+The Gerber Flatiron retails for $52.
 This falls right in line with what you’d probably expect to pay for a folder with this type of steel and no bearing or spring assist.
 However, the Gerber build quality does feel more solid than most near the same price.
-I’ve had enough $40 pocket knives loosen up or fall apart on me after a couple years that I’ve started to move toward the higher dollar knives.
+I’ve had enough $50 pocket knives loosen up or fall apart on me after a couple of years that I’ve started to move toward the higher-dollar knives.
 Finding a knife that feels like it could outlast a shotgun blast seems like a good deal at this price point.

 The Bottom Line